Dabbling in Jet Lag

 Getting there: From Strasbourg, take the train to Colmar (45 minutes) then take Bus 106 to Riquewihr (30 minutes).

 Ribeauvillé is situated 16 kilometers (9.9 miles) north of Colmar at the foot of the Vosges mountains.
 Its narrow streets are adorned with medieval-style houses and cafés.
 And every Saturday morning, there is a market in front of the Hôtel de Ville.
-For stunning panoramic views hike up to one of the Ribeauvillé’s three castles (Château de Saint-Ulrich, Château du Girsberg, and Château du Haut-Ribeaupierre).
+For stunning panoramic views hike up to one of Ribeauvillé’s three castles (Château de Saint-Ulrich, Château du Girsberg, and Château du Haut-Ribeaupierre).
 They are all accessible via a marked trail.

 If you are in Ribeauvillé on the first Sunday in September, don’t miss the Fête des Ménétriers de Ribeauvillé (also called Pfifferdaj).
-It’s one of the oldest and popular festivals in Alsace.
+It’s one of the oldest and most popular festivals in Alsace.
 Since the 14th century, this end-of-summer festival has brought together medieval enthusiasts to celebrate the guild of minstrels that was under the protection of the lords of Ribeaupierre in the Middle Ages.
 It’s something not to be missed!

 Getting there: From Strasbourg, take the train to Colmar (45 minutes) then take Bus 106 to Ribeauvillé (45 minutes).

 Kaysersberg or Emperor’s Mountain received its name from the high fortress, Château de Schlossberg, that overlooks the village.
-While it served as an important strategic location in the past, it’s now one of the prettiest villages in France.
+While it served as an important strategic location in the past, it’s now one of the prettiest towns in Alsace.
 In fact, it receives nearly 700,000 tourists per year, so don’t expect to get off-the-beaten-path here.
 Popular activities include hiking in the Vosges mountains, biking on one of the many trails, and enjoying delicious wine.

 Getting there: From Strasbourg, take the train to Colmar (45 minutes) then take Bus 145 to Kaysersberg (15-30 minutes).

-Rosheim dates back to the 8th century, and, to this day, it has retained many vestiges of its glorious past.
+Rosheim dates back to the 8th century, and, to this day, it has retained many relics of its glorious past.
 The most impressive archeological relic is Saints Peter and Paul’s Cathedral.
 In fact, it’s considered to be one of the most beautiful Romanesque churches in the region.
 For some of the oldest civil construction in Alsace, stop by the Roman and Pagan House in the town center.

 Getting there: From Strasbourg, trains run regularly and take 25 minutes.